 Menu and Meal Planning

+We have put together a few sample menus to show you how to eat clean for weight loss.
 It is possible to eat several full and balanced meals every day while maintaining a healthy diet.
 The key is to eat a variety of foods.
 Below is a sample breakfast, lunch and dinner menu that can help guide you in beginning to plan your meals.

 - Plain Greek yogurt or oatmeal with fruit and granola